Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework

 We consider a generic single-user multi-resource system.
 The resources could be, e.g., non-overlapping portions of the spectrum~\cite{wong2009optimal, vcabric2005cognitive, kwon2009generalized}, eigen-channels of a spatial multiplexing transceiver \cite{8491076}, relays in a multi-relay system~\cite{6601774}, etc.

-Resource $i\in\mathcal{R}$ is assumed to have a fluctuating channel state which can be expressed as a time-series,
+Resource $i\in\mathcal{R}$ is assumed to have a fluctuating channel state, which can be expressed as a time-series,

+{ Each unit increment in $t$ corresponds to a channel sample interval.
+The sampling interval is a function of the correlation bandwidth (or time or distance), which in turn is a function of the operation frequency and the velocity of the receiver.
+Typically for a system operating at 5.8~GHz, the sampling interval can range from 0.1~ms to 1~ms~\cite{9795301, 7467556}. }

-This state is accessible by a user, Alice, before she is allocated the resource.
+The state $h_i(t)$ is accessible by a user, Alice, before she is allocated the resource.
 It is assumed that $h_i(t)$ and $h_j(t)$ are independent and identically distributed\footnote{The i.i.d. assumption simplifies our theoretical analysis.
-More complicated non-i.i.d. scenarios may be considered in the future.} (i.i.d.) for $i\neq j$.
+Non-i.i.d. scenarios may be considered in the future.} (i.i.d.) for $i\neq j$.
 It is further assumed that $h_i(t)$ and $h_i(t + \Delta)$, $\Delta\in\mathbb{R}$, are identically distributed but may be correlated.
 This correlation declines as $\Delta$ increases and goes to zero as $\Delta\to\infty$.
 For our theoretical analysis, we do not impose any requirements on how the correlations decline.
 Note that Alice has an ML classification predictor, the job of which will be to learn these correlations and aid her in selecting an appropriate resource for her future communication.
-We discuss this ML predictor and resource allocation strategy in sections~II-B and II-C, respectively.
+We discuss this ML predictor and resource allocation strategy in Section~II.B and Section~II.C, respectively.

 With $h_i(t)$ given by \eqref{eq:channel_state}, for $k\in\mathbb{N}$ we define the following vector of channel samples